Utilization methods for taste sensors in product development and marketing.

-In recent years, ready-to-eat curry has seen an increase in demand from single-person households and dual-income families due to its cost performance (value for money) and time efficiency (convenience and time-saving).
-Additionally, this demand has polarized into two categories: premium types that focus on high-quality ingredients and those supervised by renowned restaurants, and low-priced, everyday products that cater to consumers' desire to save due to rising prices.
-This time, we measured the flavor trends of medium-spicy beef curry from manufacturer private brands available at supermarkets using a taste sensor.
-The results from the taste sensor, which evaluated the inherent flavors and complexity of ingredients such as meat and vegetables as "bitterness and complexity" and assessed saltiness and richness as "saltiness," revealed interesting findings when visualized in a three-dimensional bubble graph where the product price was represented by the size of the bubbles.
-Products with moderate bitterness and saltiness were found to be easy to eat and low-cost, making them popular staple items, while products with strong bitterness and saltiness were identified as high-priced and authentic-tasting items.
+We measured retort curry using a taste sensor.
+In recent years, the demand for retort curry has increased among single-person households and dual-income families due to its cost performance (value for money) and time efficiency (convenience and time-saving).
+Additionally, this demand has polarized into premium types that focus on high-quality ingredients and those supervised by renowned restaurants, as well as low-priced and everyday products that cater to consumers' desire to save due to rising prices.
+This time, we measured a medium-spicy beef curry from a manufacturer’s brand (NB) that can be purchased at supermarkets using a taste sensor to investigate flavor trends.
+From a three-dimensional bubble graph that added product price as the size of the bubble to the taste sensor results evaluating the original flavors and complexity of ingredients, represented as "bitterness and off-flavors (richness)," and the saltiness and richness evaluated as "salt flavor," interesting results emerged.
+Products with mild bitterness and off-flavors and saltiness were found to be easy to eat and low-cost, making them popular standard items, while products with strong bitterness and off-flavors and saltiness were distinguishable as high-priced and authentic-tasting products.

 Inquire About This Product